Academic halls of the University of Oxford: Middle Ages

 Student housing was regulated as early as 1214, when a papal legate issued an ordinance to resolve a dispute over two clerks who had been hanged by townspeople.
 The rent of all "hospitia [houses] let to clerks" was to be halved for ten years.
 These hospitia developed into the medieval academic halls.
 A typical hall would have been a house with a narrow street frontage consisting of a single-storey communal hall and smaller rooms for students, two to four to a room.
 Later in the 13th century the first colleges were founded: University (1249), Balliol (1263) and Merton (1264).

 The religious privileges enjoyed by students and masters and the presence of so many clerks lead to jurisdictional disputes between the university's attendees and the townsfolk.
 Moreover, differences between academics related to England's north south divide and an influx of poorly behaved young students with no higher authority to answer to made Thirteenth-Century Oxford a volatile place.

 The earliest colleges were intended for graduates; however New College (1379) admitted undergraduates from the beginning, and from that time colleges increasingly competed with the halls.
 The colleges had statutes and an endowment to ensure their permanence, whereas the halls depended on the ability and resources of their principals.

 In around 1413 the university issued a statute requiring all academics to live in colleges or halls.
 This was followed by a royal ordinance in 1420 requiring students to swear to obey the university statutes, be governed by a principal and not live in private houses.
+In about 1440–50 the antiquary John Rous compiled a list of 63 current halls, together with six halls which had closed before his time and six halls which had been replaced by All Souls College.
 In 1483–90 the university issued the first aularian statutes (from aula, the Latin for "hall") to regulate the halls.